Dr. Michael Czubryt

 Why is this work important?

 Great strides have been made in improving treatments for various cardiovascular diseases.
-Despite this success, however, cardiovascular diseases still are responsible for approximately one-third of all natural deaths.
+Despite this success, however, cardiovascular diseases still are responsible for approximately one-third of all deaths.
 In order to generate new treatments, we need to better understand not only how the heart works as a whole, but to also better define how the individual types of heart cells work.
 A key to this understanding is how the activity of our thousands of genes is orchestrated in each cell type.
 This work will identify new targets for therapy by allowing us to come at the problem from a new direction.

 What techniques and equipment are used in this laboratory?

 The techniques used in Dr. Czubryt’s laboratory enable them to perform highly detailed analyses of gene function.
 For example, they can examine the regulatory regions of genes to identify areas that control when and where a gene is turned on.
 Using this knowledge, they can specifically turn genes of interest on or off in isolated heart cells, or in the hearts of animal models such as mice, in order to determine the functions of those genes.
-If the loss of a gene causes symptoms of heart failure, then the lab can focus on this gene in human heart failure patients to determine whether it plays a role in progression of the disease.
+If the loss of a gene causes symptoms of heart failure, then the lab can focus on this gene in human heart failure patients to determine whether it plays a role in the progression of the disease.
 They can then also explore ways to restore the proper function of this gene to better treat patients.

 A powerful tool in his laboratory is a microarray analysis system.
 Microarrays allow them to take a “snapshot” of nearly all the genes in a sample such as heart tissue – they can quickly get an accurate and reliable measure of the degree to which each gene is “on” or “off” for tens of thousands of genes at once.
 By comparing the snapshots from a healthy heart compared to a diseased heart, they can determine which genes show altered activation between the two.
 Using computer analysis, they can then focus on clusters of genes that are involved in specific processes, for example energy production, and gain an understanding of which processes may be important in the development of the disease.
-This approach allows the Czubryt lab to perform analyses in three days which only a few years ago would have taken many years to complete.
-An added benefit is that this tool can be used for any tissue – they can thus assist researchers who study other diseases such as cancer, Alzheimer disease or diabetes.
+This approach allows the Czubryt lab to perform analyses in three days which previously would have taken many years to complete.
+An added benefit is that this tool can be used for any tissue – they can thus assist researchers who study other diseases such as cancer, Alzheimer’s disease or diabetes.

 About Dr. Czubryt